OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 **ELF, which stands for Executable and Linkable Format**, is the format used for binaries and libraries that we compile with C and C++.
 It's in an unreadable binary format that can be analyzed with several GNU tools.
 To understand what the assembly outputs are, we must first be familiar with the general layout of an ELF file.

-**Q: How can you tell that an executable is ELF?
-If so, how do you inspect the metadata about it?**

 <details><summary markdown='span'>**How can I tell that an executable is ELF?**
 </summary>
 You can identify an ELF file by using the `file` command: